Search

 Sharpshooter

-A long-bladed shovel with a rounded tip.
-It can be easily mistaken for a trench shovel, but the foot rest allows extra leg power for piercing straight down into rock, clay and roots — i.e., anywhere in central Texas.
+This long-bladed shovel with a rounded tip can easily be mistaken for a trench shovel, but the footrest allows extra leg power for piercing straight into rock, clay and roots.
+And the rubber handle absorbs recoil.
 There’s not much that beats it.
-The rubber handle absorbs recoil.
 Once you’ve tried it, you may be tempted to dispense with the pointed digging shovel and rely on sharpshooters for any planting.

 Soil knife

-In Japan the sansei was considered a knife for leisure, but the translation (“mountain vegetable knife”) gives you an idea why these can be indispensable in a San Antonio landscape: they’re great for cutting into the same tough, rocky soils as a sharpshooter.
-The stainless steel blade with serrated edges make it useful for weeding, dividing, planting, cutting and slicing.
-Get one with a good hand guard and get it with the sheath; it’ll be at your side all the time.
+In Japan the sansei was considered a knife for leisure, but the translation (“mountain vegetable knife”) gives you an idea why these can be indispensable in a San Antonio landscape.
+They’re great for cutting into the same tough, rocky soils as a sharpshooter.
+The stainless-steel blade with serrated edges makes it useful for weeding, dividing, cutting and slicing — as well as for planting anything smaller than 3 inches.
+Get one with a good hand guard and get it with the sheath.
+It’ll be at your side all the time.

 Talache